s1mple-souri/SAFE_PynqZ2/README.md

 - FPGA bitstream loads onto programmable logic
 - Webcam initializes and streams frames
 - Each frame is classified in real-time on FPGA
-- Display shows live video with predicted road sign labels
+- Display shows live video with predicted speed sign labels
 - Press `q` to quit

 ---